-File path Description / purpose

-ksconf/commands/fancy.
-The core python code and CLI interface

-ру

-tests/tests/ Add new unit test here

-test_cli_CMD.py

-docs/source/cmd_CMD.rst Command line documentation.
-Make sure to include the argparse

-module

-ksconf/ Addd a new entrypoint line here, or the new command won't be

-setup_entrypoints.py registered

-.pre-commit-hooks.yaml Only needed if the new command is a command is pre-commit

-hook

-setup.py Update if there are any new external dependencies

-requirements.txt Same as above

-make_splunk_app If there's new dependencies that need to go into the Splunk app
+File path Description / purpose ksconf/commands/fancy.py The core python code and CLI interface tests/tests/ test_cli_CMD.py Add new unit test here docs/source/cmd_CMD.rst Command line documentation.
+Make sure to include the argparse module ksconf/ setup_entrypoints.py Add a new entrypoint line here, or the new command won't be registered .pre-commit-hooks.yaml If a new command is applicable, add this to the ksconf-pre-commit repo. requirements.txt Update if there are any new external dependencies make_splunk_app If there's new dependencies that need to go into the Splunk app

-3.6.4 Cookiecutter options
+3.7.4 Cookiecutter options